colakaist/academic-kickstart2/content/project/biophysics/membrane_protein/index.md

 ---

-Integral to the functioning of all organisms, membrane proteins (including enzymes, receptors, ion channels, and transporters) hold pivotal significance.
-These proteins constitute the primary targets for pharmaceutical interventions.
-Our overarching objective revolves around comprehending the diverse functional attributes exhibited by various membrane proteins, and in doing so, pinpointing viable pharmaceutical agents capable of modulating their biological activities.
+Membrane proteins, including enzymes, receptors, ion channels, and transporters, are essential to the functioning of all organisms and play a pivotal role in cellular processes.
+These proteins are the primary targets for pharmaceutical interventions.
+Our main objective is to understand the diverse functional properties of various membrane proteins and, in doing so, identify potential pharmaceutical agents that can modulate their biological activities.